robsann/ElasticStackLab/procedure.md

 1. If not using **Elastic Security antivirus**, disable **Windows Security > Virus & threat protection settings > Real-time protection**.
 2. Go to **EICAR Anti Malware Testfile website** to download the test files:
   1. Go to https://www.eicar.org/download-anti-malware-testfile/
-  2. Click on **More information** then **Continue to the unsafe site (not recommended**.
+  2. Click on **More information**, then on **Continue to the unsafe site (not recommended**.
   3. Download the `eicar.com`, `eicar.com.txt`, `eicar_com.zip`, and `eicarcom2.zip` test files.
 3. Extract the files `eicar_com.zip` and `eicarcom2.zip`.
-4. In Kibana **Security > Alerts** the actions performed will be detected as Malware.
+4. In Kibana **Security > Alerts**, the actions performed will be detected as Malware.
     - During the downloading of the `eicar.com` and `eicar.com.txt` files it should generate three signals for each file: for the `.tmp`, `.crdownload`, and `eicar.com`/`eicar.com.txt` files.
     - The `eicar_com.zip` and `eicarcom2.zip` files will generate a signal only during the extraction of the `eicar.com` file.
-    - Not always are all the signals captured by Elastic Defend.
+    - Not are always all the signals captured by Elastic Defend.
 </span>
 </details>

 ### MITRE ATT&CK Test with Red Team Automation (RTA)

-MITRE ATT&CK Test with Red Team Automation (RTA) is a framework that allows organizations to simulate real-world cyber attacks using automated tools and techniques.
-It helps organizations identify weaknesses in their security defenses and improve their overall security posture.
+MITRE ATT&CK Test with Red Team Automation (RTA) is a framework that allows organizations to simulate real-world cyberattacks using automated tools and techniques.
+It helps organizations identify weaknesses in their security defences and improve their overall security posture.

 <details>
 <summary>